Skip to Content

 $ sudo apt install ffmpeg

-Once installed in either environment, you can run the following command to ensure the installation completes successfully:
+Once installed in either environment, you can run the following command to ensure the installation completed successfully:

 $ ffmpeg -version